AIBilly/Nifty/README.md

 # Nifty
-A music bot based on JDA, JDA-utilities and lavaplayer.
+A discord music bot based on JDA, JDA-utilities and lavaplayer.

 Nifty commands: